Extremely high quality optical fibers with much lower attenuation and much wider wavelength range (spectrum window).

 - Remote sensing payloads.

 Making ZBLAN glass results in crystallization or the formation of tiny imperfections.
 Research has shown that it does not happen in microgravity.

 Telecommunications sector is facing exponential growth in bandwidth transmission.
 With almost half of the population in the world not yet online and much higher bandwidth applications like 5G networks, 4K streaming and virtual reality applications still to come, the growth will not be slowing down any time soon.
 Current solution is to keep building new undersea cables.

 Major advantages of ZBLAN are much lower attenuation (signal weakening) and much wider wavelength range.
 Lower attenuation would reduce the need for repeaters, which are also a security risk and increase latency.
 Wider wavelength range would allow the transfer of much more data through ZBLAN cable by using many lasers with different wavelengths.
 There is a large number of spacecraft, scientific, medical and defense equipment working in the infrared wavelength range.

 They say to be pioneering the first profitable supply chain in space starting with the world’s most perfect optical fibers that will outperform silica fibers by more than 10x for industries including lasers, sensors, medical devices, and data communications.
 Later they are planning to produce an exciting array of superior photonic glass products to meet the emerging demands of many industries and applications.
-They have Dr. Ioana Cozmuta as Co-founder and CTO since May 2018.
+They had Dr. Ioana Cozmuta as Co-founder and CTO since May 2018 until early 2019.
+She left according to LinkedIn and company might be in dormant state.
 She was an active proponent of in-space manufacturing at NASA.

 To address NASA’s needs for sustainable space operations and full utilization of the International Space Station (ISS).
 Since then there has been no more news apart from undated note that their mission is planned for early 2019.